thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 11. Comments and Blocks
 =======================

 11.1.
 Standard HTML/XML comments
 --------------------------------

-Standard HTML/XML comments `<!-- ... -->` can be used anywhere in Thymeleaf templates.
-Anything inside these comments won't be processed by neither Thymeleaf nor the browser, and will be just copied verbatim to the result:
+Standard HTML/XML comments `<!-- ... -->` can be used anywhere in Thymeleaf
+templates.
+Anything inside these comments won't be processed by Thymeleaf, and will be copied verbatim to the result:

 ```html
 <!-- User info follows -->